 It's easy to get your writing out of Scrivener into another editor for the final polish using the Compile function.
 In my case, I always compile to Microsoft Word.
 Something I've wrestled with for a while, however, is getting the headers and footers in Word just how I want them.
 Fortunately, as with most things … Continue reading Setting Headers and Footers at Compile Stage in Scrivener

 I’ve been to some great gigs in my time.
 Here are five of my favourites, in no particular order.
 Suede, Wolverhampton Civic Hall, 1 November 1994 I was into Suede from the first moment I heard their music, and really loved the angst in the guitar sound.
 This was one of the first gigs at … Continue reading My standout gigs

 I know punctuation was one of your favourite things at school, right up there with long division, but there's often confusion over certain points.
 I've put together the examples below to help clarify some of these, as a misplaced apostrophe or hyphen can cause all manner of problems.
-So first up, a family favourite: APOSTROPHES … Continue reading Punctuation (and other) Basics
+COMMAS Commas are widely misunderstood, and generally … Continue reading Punctuation Basics